-Generate live (real-time) metrics and plots for remote experiments
+Generate live (real-time) metrics and plots for running experiments

-In your model training script, you can use DVCLive to send live updates to metrics and plots to Iterative Studio, without writing them to your Git repository.
-This will enable you to view all intermediate results in Iterative Studio while your experiment is still running.
+In your model training script, you can use DVCLive to send live updates for metrics and plots without writing them to your Git repository, so that you can track your experiments in real-time from DVC Studio.

 Set up an access token